-When supporting children and their families we will seek to access the most appropriate services.
+In supporting children and their families, we are committed to accessing the most appropriate services to meet their unique needs.

 What other support services are there who might help me and provide me with information and advice?

 Once again, if you have any concerns about your child, in the first instance you should always chat to their class teacher.
 Please feel free to come and discuss any concerns with Mrs Turner (SENDCo) or Miss Hartshorne (Headteacher) as well.